tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

   establishment (e.g. handshaking, setup,) which is currently shared between three components.

-- increase observability into the state of peers, which are opaque outside of the system.
+- report better metrics regarding the into the state of peers and network connectivity, which are opaque outside of the system.
 This is constrained at the moment as a side effect of the split responsibility for connection establishment.

 - extend the PEX system to include service information so that ndoes in the network weren't necessarily homogeneous.